Nitesh-Sen/Terraform_code/2023/README.md

 > - Run Apache2 by script.
 >
 > - Get Public IP in Output and open it on Browser. ( To Check your all VPC Configuration and all Network is working well).
+- **NOTE:-** Without use any count and For each metadata.
+Create the simply template with these following steps.